Romans-I-XVI/Roku-gameEngine/README.md

 	origin_y: 0
 	scale_x: 1.0 ' The image scale.
 	scale_y: 1.0
+	rotation: 0 ' The image rotation in degrees
 	color: &hFFFFFF ' This can be used to tint the image with the provided color if desired.
 White makes no change to the original image.
 	alpha: 255 ' Change the image alpha (transparency).
 	enabled: true ' Whether or not the image will be drawn.